English as a Second Language (ESL) Program

 WRDA is committed to excellence in English instruction that meets the practical, “real-life” needs of Refugees and Immigrants.
 For many years we have partnered with the Illinois Community College Board (ICCB), which provides approximately 70% of the funding for our adult classes and support services such as our Early Childhood Program, transportation assistance and more.
 As of November 2015, the State of Illinois has not approved a budget, and the ICCB is unable to provide this needed funding to WRDA.

 But English is vital to the success of immigrants coming to the United States, and WRDA is committed to maintaining core services for the most newly arriving refugees and others as space is available.
 To fund the program we are reaching out to individuals, foundations and churches.

 To view the funding proposal here.FY16 Education Funding Proposal

 To donate to help sustain the programs of WRDA, click here.

-Specialized Curriculum was designed to meet the “real-life” needs of our adult learners.
-The majority of ESL students have minimal English skills when they enroll.
-World Relief Education Services prepares them to function independently and give them the skills to find and keep a job.
+The 35 year history of WRDA in working with refugges and immigrants is reflected in our specialized curriculum that is designed to meet the “real-life” needs of our adult learners.
+The majority of ESL students have minimal English skills when they enroll, but WRDA's Education Services prepares them to function independently and give them the skills to find and keep a job.
+ESL classes include:

 For more information, please contact: